Minecraft: Creative mode

-Other game modes

-Minecraft includes other game modes such as spectator mode, which allows players to fly through blocks.
-Hardcore mode is a survival mode variant in which, upon death, the player may only view the world in spectator mode or return to the game’s menu.
-This is only available in Java edition, however.
-Adventure mode is a survival mode variant with possible restrictions added by a creator of a map.

 Multiplayer

 Multiplayer in Minecraft enables multiple players to interact and communicate with each other on a single world.
-It is available through direct game-to-game multiplayer, LAN play, local split screen (console-only), and servers (player-hosted and business-hosted).
-Players can run their own servers, use a hosting provider, or connect directly to another player's game via Xbox Live.
-Single-player worlds have local area network support, allowing players to join a world on locally interconnected computers without a server setup.
+It is available through direct game-to-game multiplayer, local area network (LAN) play, local split screen (console-only), and servers (player-hosted and business-hosted).
+Players can run their own server by making a realm, using a host provider, hosting one themselves or connect directly to another player's game via Xbox Live, PlayStation Network or Nintendo Switch Online.
+Single-player worlds have LAN support, allowing players to join a world on locally interconnected computers without a server setup.
 Minecraft multiplayer servers are guided by server operators, who have access to server commands such as setting the time of day and teleporting players.
 Operators can also set up restrictions concerning which usernames or IP addresses are allowed or disallowed to enter the server.
 Multiplayer servers have a wide range of activities, with some servers having their own unique rules and customs.
 The largest and most popular server is Hypixel, which has been visited by over 14 million unique players.
 Player versus player combat (PvP) can be enabled to allow fighting between players.
-Many servers have custom plugins that allow actions that are not normally possible.

 Minecraft Realms

 In 2013, Mojang announced Minecraft Realms, a server hosting service intended to enable players to run server multiplayer games easily and safely without having to set up their own.
-Unlike a standard server, only invited players can join Realms servers, and these servers do not use IP addresses.
+Unlike a standard server, only invited players can join Realms servers, and these servers do not use server addresses.
 Minecraft: Java Edition Realms server owners can invite up to twenty people to play on their server, with up to ten players online at a time.
 Minecraft Realms server owners can invite up to 3,000 people to play on their server, with up to ten players online at one time.
 The Minecraft: Java Edition Realms servers do not support user-made plugins, but players can play custom Minecraft maps.
-Minecraft Realms servers support user-made add-ons, resource packs, behavior packs, and custom Minecraft maps.
+Minecraft Bedrock Realms servers support user-made add-ons, resource packs, behavior packs, and custom Minecraft maps.
 At Electronic Entertainment Expo 2016, support for cross-platform play between Windows 10, iOS, and Android platforms was added through Realms starting in June 2016, with Xbox One and Nintendo Switch support to come later in 2017, and support for virtual reality devices.
 On 31 July 2017, Mojang released the beta version of the update allowing cross-platform play.
 Nintendo Switch support for Realms was released in July 2018.